Brace yourselves! Apparently, there is a giant alien structure orbiting a star in a distant galaxy – over 1,500 light years away.

 The news may not be new by now, but it’s still causing a noise.
 A mysterious unidentified object has been found, which mutes light randomly from the view of a distant star.
 It may come as a shock (not!), that scientists suggest the object could be artificial in nature.
 You guessed it!
 It has its possibilities of being an alien spacecraft – maybe a superstructure even.
 I suddenly had a death star vision, didn’t you?

-Jason Wright, astrophysicist from Pennsylvania State University, told the Atlantic:
+Jason Wright, astrophysicist from Pennsylvania State University, said:

 “Aliens should always be the very last hypothesis you consider, but this looked like something you would expect an alien civilization to build.”